dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 - IBM Watson Language Translation
 - ServiceNow

 > During the execution of this content, if you find inconsistency in service names in screenshots you can safely ignore them.
 The flow and method should still hold good.

 ### 3.1 Setting up IBM Watson Services

-We will set up Watson Visual Recogniton and Tone Analysis.
+We will set up Watson Visual Recognition and Tone Analysis.

 You will need an IBM Cloud account to do this.
 You can use your existing one if you wish or you can set up a new one.